 Spend time with a pet.
 Studies have shown the value of pet therapy, which is why animal visits are becoming more common in long-term treatment centers.
 It has been well-documented that interacting with a dog (or other domesticated animals) can reduce blood pressure, ease stress and anxiety and contribute to an overall sense of well-being.
 Even small pets such as fish or birds can bring sounds and activity into a household, providing an opportunity to be needed and to care for a living creature.

 Mind-body-spirit techniques.
-While most people think of mind-body-spirit techniques solely as practices such as yoga, meditation, visualization, tai chi and chi gong, they also encompass prayer and singing.
+While some people may think of mind-body-spirit techniques solely as practices such as yoga, meditation, visualization, tai chi and chi gong, they can also encompass many other practices including prayer and singing.
 Mind-body-spirit techniques are practices that help restore our bodies, calm our minds and reignite our hope during stress-filled days.
 Many hospitals and cancer centers now provide information on these techniques and groups in which to practice.
 Post treatment, many gyms, community centers and houses of worship also incorporate these opportunities.
 For more information, read CancerCare’s “Cancer and Yoga” and “Relaxation Techniques and Mind/Body Practices” fact sheets.

 Write in a journal.
-Journaling can help to reduce anxiety.
+Journaling can help to reduce anxiety and release negative emotions.
 Writing about your thoughts and feelings, especially after being diagnosed with cancer, is a good way to help process what is happening and often helps to make the experience more manageable.
 Read CancerCare’s “Healing With Words: Journaling and Reflecting Throughout Treatment” fact sheet for more information.